sherryduong93/Anime_Recommender/README.md

 * The RMSE is not an exact measure either, since the ultimate success of the project is to provide the most useful recommendations to users.

 **Next Steps**
+* Popularity recommender specific to genre and content type specified.
 * Scrape description of each anime to display with the recommendations.
 NLP with the descriptions to improve results further.
 * Allow to dynamic function to view more results.
 * Have the option to see similar animes without similar names.
 IE: Naruto movies get recommended more Naruto content.